choonghyunryu/dlookr/README.md

 ##### Definition of target variable

-To perform EDA based on the `target variable,` you must create a `target_by` class object. `target_by()` creates a `target_by` class with an object inheriting data.frame or data.frame. `target_by()` is similar to `group_by()` in `dplyr` which creates `grouped_df`.
+To perform EDA based on `target variable`, you need to create a `target_by` class object. `target_by()` creates a `target_by` class with an object inheriting data.frame or data.frame. `target_by()` is similar to `group_by()` in `dplyr` which creates `grouped_df`.
 The difference is that you specify only one variable.

-The following is an example of specifying `US` as the target variable in `carseats` data.frame.:
+The following is an example of specifying `US` as target variable in `carseats` data.frame.:

 ``` r